Premier of China

-The premier of China, officially the Premier of the State Council of the People's Republic of China, is the head of government of the People's Republic of China (PRC) and leader of the State Council.
-The post of prime minister was established in 1911 near the end of the Qing dynasty, but the current post dates to 1954, five years after the establishment of the PRC.
-The premier is the third-highest ranking official in China's political system after the general secretary of the Chinese Communist Party (party leader) and the president (state representative), and holds the highest rank in the civil service of the central government.
+The premier of the State Council of the People's Republic of China is the head of government of the People's Republic of China (PRC) and leader of the State Council, the executive organ of the National People's Congress (NPC) and highest administrative organ of state power.

+The post of prime minister was established in 1911 near the end of the Qing dynasty.
+Following the establishment of the Republic of China, the premier of the Cabinet was established, which was renamed to the Premier of State Council in 1916 and the president of the Executive Yuan in 1928.
+The ROC post has continued to exist in Taiwan following the government's retreat to the island.
+After the establishment of the People's Republic of China in 1949, the premier of the Government Administration Council of the Central People's Government was established.
+With the adoption of a constitution in 1954, the post was renamed into the premier of the State Council.
+The premier is the third-highest-ranking official in China's political system after the general secretary of the Chinese Communist Party (party leader) and the president (state representative), and holds the highest rank in the civil service of the central government.
+Since 1993, the positions of general secretary and president have been held by the same person, making the premier effectively the second-highest-ranking official in practice.

 The premier presides over the plenary and executive meetings of the State Council, and assumes overall leadership over the State Council's work.
 The premier delivers a government work report at the annual session of the NPC.
-The premier also signs administrative regulations passed by the State Council and signs the orders approving the appointment and removal of deputy-ministerial level officials of the State Council, as well as chief executives of Hong Kong and of Macau.
+The premier also signs administrative regulations passed by the State Council and signs the orders approving the appointment and removal of vice-ministerial level officials of the State Council, as well as chief executives of Hong Kong and of Macau.
 The premier additionally has the authority to impose martial law.
-The premier is assisted by four vice premiers and state councillors in their duties.
+The premier is assisted by vice premiers and state councillors in their duties.
 The premier heads the Leading Party Members Group of the State Council.
-In China's political system, the premier has generally thought to be the one responsible for managing the economy.

-The premier is constitutionally appointed by the National People's Congress (NPC) after being nominated by the president, and responsible to it and its Standing Committee.
+In China's political system, the premier is generally considered to be the one responsible for managing the economy.
+The premier is appointed by the NPC after being nominated by the president, and responsible to NPC and its Standing Committee.
 The premier serves for a five-year term, renewable once consecutively.
 Every premier has been a member of the CCP Politburo Standing Committee since the PRC's founding in 1949, except during brief transition periods.
 The incumbent premier is Li Qiang, who took office on 11 March 2023, succeeding Li Keqiang.